 York Museum Gardens

-We highly recommend taking a leisurely walk around the museum gardens.
+Another must on your York day trip is to take a leisurely walk around the museum gardens.
 Located in the surrounds of the medieval ruins of St Mary’s Abbey the gardens are at their best in Spring when the flowers are in full bloom.

 National Rail Museum

+A day in York is not complete without a visit to the National Rail Museum.
 Entry to the museum is free, and it brilliantly tells the story of rail travel in Britain.
 From peeking inside the carriages of royalty to observing the history of British rail, I have to admit this museum is actually kind of cool.
 It is also very conveniently located next to the train station so it’s a great place to visit before getting the train back to wherever you need to go.

 York Cat Trail